pjotrp/deploy/README.md

 Multiple hosts are supported.

+# Extra info

-# Developing a new notification service
+## Developing a new notification service

 To create a new notification service it is easiest to go through the following steps: